autumn8/fair-point/README.md

 # FAIR POINT

-| Note: This repo is not actively maintained.
-Dependencies will currently break.
+*Note: This repo is not actively maintained.
+Dependencies will currently break.*

-The Fairpoint application enables image authors to encrypt & upload images to IPFS.
+The Fairpoint application enables image authors to encrypt & upload images to IPFS, with object references stored in orbitDb.

 The application exposes express endpoints through which an image can be uploaded, encrypted, and subsequently added to IPFS.